florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/connectors/h2_fuel_system/models.rst

 System length calculation
 =========================

-The hydrogen fuel system length depends on three three installation types for the power source and storage tank.
-In the compact configuration,the components are installed in the same position.
-The wing-related configuration places one component along the wing.
+The hydrogen fuel system length depends on three installation types for the power source and storage tank.
+In the compact configuration, the components are installed in the same location.
+The wing-related configuration places at least one component along the wing.
 The ordinary configuration installs the components separately within the fuselage.
 With these three configurations, the following equations calculate the system length for each setup.